uptoolkit/up-react/packages/use-up/README.md

 ### Discover the whole ecosystem of Up Toolkit

-Up Vue is a part of the Up Toolkit ecosystem a set of packages and utilities for changemakers.
+UseUp is a part of the Up Toolkit ecosystem a set of packages and utilities for change makers.

 For more information go to :